ysan/upnp_da_check/README.md

 Platforms
 ------------
+python 2.7
-Linux generally will be ok. (confirmed worked on Ubuntu, Fedora)
+Generic Linux/Windows will be ok. (confirmed worked on Ubuntu, Fedora, Windows8)

 These in operation verification settled.
 I think when you work with other distributions.
 You need to install some of the python module depending on the operating environment.